Giannuz/High-Performance-Computing-Mandelbrot/High performance computing project v2.md

 These graphs (generated with flags Ofast and xHost) were created with the 1k-1k configuration and due to the size of it the results are more or less quite similar, with the 6c being slightly better.

-In the second "heatmap" it is clear how the best configurations are all concentrated around the configuration with x = 4/8 as it is the best compromise between the maximum size of the blocks and the number of adjacent complex points that have more or less different iteration numbers to converge.
+In the second "heatmap" of the first row it is clear how the best configurations are all concentrated around the configuration with x = 4/8 as it is the best compromise between the maximum size of the blocks and the number of adjacent complex points that have more or less different iteration numbers to converge.

 Version 6a has very similar behavior to the one parallelized with OMP (except for execution times, as CUDA must save data from GPU memory to CPU memory).
 As for the 6b-c-d there is always the question of compromise on block size and as for 6a it is clear that the best configurations always follow a number of threads equal to 32/64.